Frequently Asked Questions

 With an innovative development model and public-private partnerships, IVI focuses on vaccines that are critically needed in resource-limited settings but often overlooked by major commercial developers.

-Learn more about our approach here.
+Learn more about our approach.

-Explore the map of our programs here.
+Explore a map of our projects and collaborations.

 IVI works closely with governments, vaccine developers and manufacturers, philanthropies and foundations, international organizations and public-private partnerships, policymakers, universities, hospitals, and businesses to make safe, effective, and affordable vaccines available for global public health.